 Funding from Walters Family Foundation will aid in the development of a ground-breaking new “DIA Head Start” program for toddlers ages three to five years.
 The museum will partner with the HighScope Educational Research Foundation to design and launch this initiative, serving families who live in high-poverty areas.
 The program will consist of three 45-minute gallery experiences that engage pre-school children and their parents with the DIA’s collection.
 It will pilot in the fall of 2018 and continue for two additional school years.

 “The goal is to give young children a really positive experience at the museum,” says Teri John.
-“But even more importantly, it will help parents learn how to engage with their kids in the museum so they’ll feel comfortable coming back again.”
+“But even more importantly, it will help parents learn how to engage with their kids in the museum so both children and parents will want to come back again.”

-Research has shown that children who have art experiences in family groups experience life-time engagement with arts and culture.
-Through this innovative initiative, the DIA will provide cultural access and experiences for young children that will help them reach their full potential.
+Research shows that children who experience the arts in family groups build lifetime engagement with arts and culture.
+Through this innovative initiative, the DIA will provide cultural access and unique learning for young children that will help them reach their full potential.